 The application package has all the forms you need to apply.
 You can find it online.
-Go to Grants Search at Grants.gov and search for opportunity number HHS-2025-IHS-TSGP-0001.
+Go to Grants Search at Grants.gov and search for opportunity number HHS-2025-IHS-TSGP-0002.

-After you select the opportunity, we recommend you select the Subscribe button to get updates.
+After you select the opportunity, we recommend that you click the Subscribe button to get updates.

-Step 3:

-Prepare Your Application
+Step 3: Write Your Application